ENNIO MORRICONE RARITIES ON CD

 Image 496873 2 (1999) released in Italy

-Father and son, Ennio and Andrea collaborated a lot during the 90s, and in 1998 they begun composing for the very successful Italian tv movie series ULTIMO, about ruthless cops who fight against The Camorra.
-The Morricones composed exceptionally good music for the production, a sad, nostalgic and suspenseful score that propels the drama and was a crucial element for the success of the movie series.
+Father and son, Ennio and Andrea collaborated a lot during the 90s, and in 1998 they begun composing for the very successful Italian tv movies ULTIMO, a production about ruthless cops who fight against The Camorra.
+Andrea and Ennio composed exceptionally good music for the four of the five movies of the series, a sad, nostalgic and suspenseful score that propels the drama and was a crucial element for the success of the production.
 The independent soundtrack specialist label Image Music released the soundtrack that contained excerpts of music from the first two movies that aired on Italian tv in 1998 and 1999.
 After the label seized operations the cd became an instant collectible and now it is very hard to find.
 Usually changes hands for huge amounts that exceed the limit of 100$, however copies available for sale surface very rarely.

 I GUARDIANI DEL CIELO (1998)